neonevm/neon-evm.docs/docs/about/terminology.md

 ---

-### Solana Program Library Token (SPL Token)
+### Solana Program Library (SPL)
-A contract containing a system register of tokens that are in the system along with the Solana balances of their accounts.
+A contract containing a system registry of tokens that are in the system along with the Solana balances of their accounts.

 ---

 ### SPL token
-A token registered in *[SPL Token](https://spl.solana.com/token)*.
+A token registered in the *[Solana Program Library (SPL)](https://spl.solana.com/token)*.

 ---

 ### Staked tokens
 Tokens allocated for a stake acquisition that can’t be used for anything else in this state.
 The user can stake active tokens listed on their balance, or deposit them.
-Also, the user can perform the reverse operation: withdraw tokens from the staked state to active.
+The user can also perform the reverse operation: withdraw tokens from the staked state to active.

 ---